 - On a cookie sheet lined with a silicone mat or parchment paper, place half of the graham crackers, bottom side up.
 Pipe a generous layer of the marshmallow meringue on the graham cracker.
 (I use a pastry bag fitted with a large round tip.
 You could use a zip lock bag with a cut corner or just spoon the marshmallow meringue as well).
 Top with the remaining graham cracker.
 Place in the freezer for about 30 minutes to firm them up.

-- Meanwhile, melt the chocolate chips using your preferred method.
-Let cool slightly.
+- Meanwhile, melt the chocolate and coconut oil using your preferred method.
+Let cool to about room temperature.

-- Working with 2-3 graham cracker and marshmallow *sandwiches* at a time, dip about half way into the melted chocolate and return to the freezer.
-Continue dipping until all *sandwiches are dipped.
+- Working with 2-3 graham cracker and marshmallow *sandwiches* at a time, dip about half way into the melted chocolate and place back on the cookie sheet in the freezer.
+Continue dipping until all sandwiches are dipped.
 Freeze until chocolate has hardened.

 DID YOU MAKE THIS RECIPE?